 - Or broccolini with gremolata

-- Bacon made in the oven (one of our favorite tricks)
+- Bacon made in the oven (one of my favorite tricks)

 - To make them really indulgent, top with blender Hollandaise sauce